Copyright © 2020 by Ernest Bywater

 Postal Voting: well before the Election Day you lodge a request to make a postal vote.
 The request usually requires you to provide clear identification of who you are and why you wish to lodge a postal vote.
-Once the request is granted they mark your name on the rolls as being a postal vote, thus you aren’t able to vote at a Voting Place.
+Once the request is granted they mark your name on the rolls as being a postal vote, thus you aren’t able to vote at a Voting Place on Election Day.
 When an election nears they post you a set of ballot papers which you complete, seal in a return envelope, and mail back.
-Many countries require postal votes to be returned prior to Election Day or be postmarked on Election Day or postmarked before Election Day for the vote to be counted in the results.
+Many countries require postal votes to be returned prior to the Election Day or be postmarked on Election Day or postmarked before Election Day for the vote to be counted in the results.

 What systems are used and where they’re used are decided on by the governments and the laws they pass.
 In general, votes are made on the Election Day or in the days prior to the Election Day.

 A key aspect of any good voter registration system is to have a robust system in place to validate the people on the register as being citizens who are eligible to vote in the elections, are still alive, and meet the legal requirements of sanity for the jurisdiction covered by the register.
 If any of these criteria are not present then there is a risk of fraudulent voting.